How to Build a Future-Proof Hiring Strategy Using Data-Driven Insights

 Centralize recruitment data

-Track and analyze key KPIs
+Monitor and analyze key KPIs

 Use predictive analytics tools

-Align hiring plans with business strategy
+Align hiring with business strategy

-2. How can data improve hiring decisions?
+How does data improve hiring decisions?

 Key metrics include time-to-hire, quality-of-hire, cost-per-hire, offer acceptance rate, and candidate experience scores.

-5. How often should I review recruitment data?
+How often should recruitment data be reviewed?